XZhang00/M-Thinker/README.md

 `environment-lf_train.yml`: Only for Cold-Start SFT.
 We provide our used LLaMA-Factory (`LLaMA-Factory.tar.gz`).

 `environment-verl.yml`: For RL training and evaluation.
-You need to install our modified verl framework (`verl.tar.gz`) to run our srcipts.
+You need to install our modified verl framework (`verl.tar.gz`) to run our scripts.

 ### Step 1: Cold-Start SFT